 - 35k, 50k, 75k or 100k airline status

 The Amex and the Club Pass also allow you priority check-in (in the business class line).
 Oh yeah.
 And the lounges, aaah – especially if you are moving through Toronto, you will want to see the gorgeous Phillipe Starck-designed space, done in shades of red and grey.

 The lounge isn’t only to down a glass of red wine in preparation for the possible trip from hell.
 Oh no. It is there that you fill the sippy cups (liquid through security is too much of a hassle).
 You stash bananas, yoghurt, cereal and nuts into the diaper bag, and you read a few complimentary magazines and newspapers before the flight.
-Changing tables are available, wireless internet for entertainment at sesameworkshop.org, and lattes to die for.
+Changing tables and showers are available, wireless internet for entertainment at sesameworkshop.org, and lattes to die for.
 When your bags are full and your child is freshly changed, head to the gate – and board the plane during the priority call.
 You’re entitled, after all.
 Thanks, Air Canada.

 Jill Amery is the mother of two and misses travel so much that she makes up reasons to go to the airport.